 Facts and figures:

-- Our diversity & inclusion steering group is led by Aaron Punwani (our strategy partner) and Jill Ampleford, and it reports to our board.
+Our diversity & inclusion steering group is led by Aaron Punwani (our CEO) and Jill Ampleford, and it reports to our board.
 This Group seeks to break down barriers that limit our ability to foster an inclusive and diverse culture.
 The group has five areas of responsibility covering networks, training, career development, people policies and how we work outside LCP to champion diversity in our industries.

 - Our agile working policy supports flexible working and enables many individuals to work in a way that delivers a better work-life balance.